 That’s why power meters are suitable for beginners and women.
 They help them distribute their strength across climbs or the entire ride.

 However, the same applies to professional cyclists and advanced riders.
-By knowing their numbers, they can calculate how hard they can ride in a race or training.
+They can calculate how hard they can ride in a race or training by knowing their numbers.

 5. Allow You to Get More Out of Indoor Cycling